 - Eyeglass retainers are a must for those wearing glasses.

-- Do not take valuables (rings, jewelry, etc.) or car keys with you in the creek.
+- Do not take valuables (rings, jewelry, etc.), car keys, or cell phones with you in the creek.
 Key and article check available.

 - Tube with a friend or in a group so as to have help in case of an emergency.